Game Oriented Assembly Lisp

-Game Oriented Assembly Lisp (GOAL) is a programming language, a dialect of the language Lisp, made for video games developed by Andy Gavin and the Jak and Daxter team at the company Naughty Dog.
+Game Oriented Assembly Lisp (GOAL, also known as Game Object Assembly Lisp) is a programming language, a dialect of the language Lisp, made for video games developed by Andy Gavin and the Jak and Daxter team at the company Naughty Dog.

-It was written using Allegro Common Lisp and used in the development of the entire Jak and Daxter series of games.
+It was written using Allegro Common Lisp and used in the development of the entire Jak and Daxter series of games (excluding Daxter and Jak and Daxter: The Lost Frontier).

 Design

 GOAL's syntax resembles the Lisp dialect Scheme, though with many idiosyncratic object-oriented programming features such as classes, inheritance, and virtual functions.
 GOAL encourages an imperative programming style: programs tend to consist of a sequence of events to be executed rather than the functional programming style of functions to be evaluated recursively.
 This is a diversion from Scheme, which allows such side effects but does not encourage imperative style.

 GOAL does not run in an interpreter, but instead is compiled directly into PlayStation 2 machine code to execute.
 It offers limited facilities for garbage collection, relying extensively on runtime support.
 It offers dynamic memory allocation primitives designed to make it well-suited to running in constant memory on a video game console.
 GOAL has extensive support for inlined assembly language code using a special rlet form, allowing programs to freely mix assembly and higher-level constructs within one function.

 The GOAL compiler is implemented in Allegro Common Lisp.
 It supports a long term compiling listener session which gives the compiler knowledge about the state of the compiled and thus running program, including the symbol table.
 This, in addition to dynamic linking, allows a function to be edited, recompiled, uploaded, and inserted into a running game without having to restart.
 The process is similar to the edit and continue feature offered by some C++ compilers, but allows programs to replace arbitrary amounts of code (even up to entire object files), and does not interrupt the running game with the debugger.
 This feature was used to implement code and to enable level streaming in the Jak and Daxter games.